 Our brains and nodes

-They are places within the brain where a great amount of knowledge comes together and connections are forged.
+Nodes are places within the brain where a great amount of knowledge comes together and connections are forged.

-They are hotbeds of information, processing, action and feedback.
-And research shows that the strength of the nodes and hubs influences our memory.
+Research shows that the strength of the nodes and hubs influences our memory.

 From brains to health care